lammps/lammps/doc/src/fix_bd_sphere.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 No information about this fix is written to :doc:`binary restart files <restart>`.
-None of the :doc:`fix_modify <fix_modify>` options
-are relevant to this fix.
 No global or per-atom quantities are stored by this fix for access by various :doc:`output commands <Howto_output>`.

+The :doc:`fix_modify <fix_modify>` *virial* option is supported by this fix to add the contribution due to the added forces on atoms to the system's virial as part of :doc:`thermodynamic output <thermo_style>`.
+The default is *virial no*.

 No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.
 This fix is not invoked during :doc:`energy minimization <minimize>`.